totalangela/household_data_processor/README.md

 **How to run the program**

-cd to the <folder which stores the compiled result> and run the following command:
+cd to the parent of the src directory and run the following command:

 mvn exec:java

+**How to see results**

+cd to the parent of the src directory and run the following command:

+start notepad++ target\household_result.csv

 **Architecture**